 The iguana’s mouth is divided into 4 quadrants with each of these quadrants having between 20-30 teeth depending on the iguana.
 Quick math shows that they thus have on average 4*25 = 100 teeth in their mouth.

-As we’ve gone over before, iguanas shed and replace their teeth constantly, this happens up to 5 times a year meaning that an average iguana produces around 500 teeth every single year!
+As we’ve gone over before, iguanas shed and replace their teeth constantly, this happens up to 5 times a year meaning that an average iguana produces around 500 of them every single year!

-For owners of pet iguanas, it’s very common to find the teeth they’ve shed in the enclosure since they shed so many of them every year.
+For owners of pet iguanas, it’s very common to find a shed tooth in the enclosure since they shed so many of them every year.

 Keep in mind that they usually do not bite in order to harm you but rather in self-defense.
 They only bite when they feel threatened and see no other way out.